 As noted earlier, net position may serve over time as a useful indicator of an entity's financial position.
-In the case of the District, liabilities exceeded assets plus deferred outflows of resources at the close of the most recent fiscal year due to the transfer of infrastructure to the Palm Beach County in the prior fiscal years.
+In the case of the District, assets plus deferred outflows of resources exceeded liabilities at the close of the most recent fiscal year.